Pope Francis meets with top Shiite cleric in Iraq | Law-Order

 Pope Francis meets with top Shiite cleric in Iraq

-In the years after the 2003 US-led invasion he repeatedly preached calm and restraint as the Shiite majority came under attack by al-Qaeda and other Sunni extremists.
+In the years after the 2003 U.S.-led invasion he repeatedly preached calm and restraint as the Shiite majority came under attack by al-Qaida and other Sunni extremists.
 The country was nevertheless plunged into years of sectarian violence.
-His 2014 fatwa, or religious edict, calling on able-bodied men to fight the Islamic State group swelled the ranks of Shiite militias.
+His 2014 fatwa, or religious edict, calling on able-bodied men to join the security forces in fighting the Islamic State group swelled the ranks of Shiite militias, many closely tied to Iran.
 In 2019, as anti-government demonstrations gripped the country, his sermon lead to the resignation of then-prime minister Adil Abdul-Mahdi.

-Pope Francis arrived in Iraq on Friday and met with senior government officials on the first-ever papal visit to the country.
-It is also his first international trip since the start of the coronavirus pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)